This post documents my journey to find a cloud storage provider that is better than Microsoft OneDrive and migrating all

 Luckily there are easy ways to alter those updaters in order to properly install the tools without the need of a CD.
 I’m just wondering what the motivation behind this installation/update policy is.
 Does it really hurt to give proper installers to everyone via the internet and forget about putting CDs in the boxes?
 (Let alone four thick manual books in four different languages.)

 Requested by one of our professors Mrs. Prof. Dr. Lemke, we organised our own little hackathon in Berlin last weekend!
 Since the topic was all around teaching beginners how to code we called it Hack-a-Lesson and invited people to create some nice concepts and ideas that will eventually influence the second volume of Mrs. Lemke’s book Einführung in die Wirtschaftsinformatik.

 Hack-a-Lesson lasted for two full days, Saturday and Sunday, and we got 32 people to join and work together in 6 teams while we tried to keep them alive with food and drinks while also observing the event and eventually rating the results (because there were some serious prizes involved, too!).

 It was a great experience and the feedback was more than positive from all sides so far.
-We were even featured in a long article in the Berliner Zeitung.
+We were even featured in a long article in the Berliner Zeitung (no longer available online).
 I’m glad I was able to work as part of a great team and collect new experiences and got to know new people that way while at the same time making other people happy.

 Is it really called “Unzip Tool”?
 Or rather (un-)archive software?
 Anyway, I guess you’re already aware of what I’m referring to.
 Since Mac OS X doesn’t provide the capability of extracting (or creating) certain archive types like rar or 7zip, you’d really need some third-party software for that.

 The real struggle is now: Do I choose the (boring) Unarchiver or the recently discovered Keka with such a cool app icon?